 Identify the species, sources and other details for each strain of microbial, fungal, viral or yeast species that you are planning to bring.

 Indicate which macromolecule you are bringing (Examples: protein, lipid, nucleic acid, synthetic sugar).
 Provide organism source and strain information and other details in the ESAF.

 Isolated (non-recombinant) nucleic acids

 Indicate if you are bringing non-recombinant nucleic acids (DNA, RNA) or peptides extracted and purified from organisms in a manner to render the material to be nonviable/noninfectious.
-Describe the general type or range of DNA/RNA/peptides and sources in the ESS.
+Describe the general type or range of DNA/RNA/peptides and sources in the ESAF.

 ALS Biology Lab

 The Biology Lab is available for small-scale sample manipulations.
 The lab is equipped with biosafety cabinets, incubators, small centrifuges, small autoclave etc. There is a training and orientation procedure that must be completed to obtain access to this lab space.
 A more detailed work description will be needed for a review and approval of work at the ALS Bio Lab.
 For more information and access, contact Shraddha Ravani.